-We begin by providing a detailed description of the auxiliary classes used by the rest of the modules for their internal tasks.
-Then we will consider the classes used for modelling the mesh elements.
-Finally we present the classes oriented to resolution of problems.
+We begin by providing a detailed description of the auxiliary classes, used by the rest of the modules for their internal tasks.
+Then we will consider the classes used for modeling the mesh elements.
+Finally we will present the classes oriented at solving problems.